The Chain: Tantric cover

+Background and recording

+Tantric initially completed recording their second album After We Go after two extensive recording sessions in late 2003, believing they had delivered a finished product they turned in their final version to their label.
+However, Maverick Records was not entirely satisfied with it and insisted that the band return to the studio for a third session to record at least three more songs.
+This final round of recording resulted in more tracks, including the eventual singles "Hey Now" and "The Chain."

+Lead singer Hugo Ferreira later reflected on the difficult process, stating, "This record was a long and painful process to make.
+We were under a lot of pressure from our label to spit something out."
+As part of the label's demands, Tantric was required to include a cover song on the album, though no specific song was suggested.
+Instead of spending time deliberating, the band decided to make the selection completely random—by tuning in to a classic rock radio station and picking the first song that played.
+That song happened to be Fleetwood Mac's "The Chain."

+Guitarist Todd Whitener recalled the gamble in an interview with the Houston Chronicle saying, "This could be a very bad thing by taking this approach."
+He explained that the band had trouble agreeing on a song where all four members had only positive things to say, so they let fate decide.
+Fortunately, they all felt that "The Chain" could be molded into their sound.

+Tantric's cover of "The Chain" was produced by long-time Alice in Chains producer Toby Wright.

+Appearances

 Tantric's cover of the song was used as the theme song for the 2004 HBO Documentary series Family Bonds.

+Charts

 Three Days Grace cover

 The song was recorded by the Canadian rock band Three Days Grace, released from their EP, Lost in You.
-It was released on March 15, 2011.
+It was released on 15 March 2011.
 The song peaked at number 45 on the Rock Digital Song Sales chart.

 Charts

 Evanescence cover

 American rock band Evanescence released a cover version of the song.
-The song was released as a digital download on 22 November 2019 by BMG.
+The song was released as a standalone digital download on 22 November 2019 by BMG.
+(This cover version had been used to promote the Xbox game Gears 5 – part of the Gears of War franchise – which was released in early September 2019.)

 Background

-Amy Lee, the lead vocalist of Evanescence said, "This cover was so fun to make.
+Amy Lee, the lead vocalist of Evanescence, said: "This cover was so fun to make.
 We love Fleetwood Mac and wanted to paint a dark and epic picture with our take on 'The Chain'.
 The lyrics make me feel the power of standing together against great forces trying to pull us apart, perhaps even from the inside.
 I really wanted to drive that home in our version, and even made everyone in the band sing by the end of it!
 We're beyond excited to share this with our fans and I'm really looking forward to playing it live."